craigbro/libre/README.md

 **Attention: It is not longer needed to run `lein fighwheel` separately.
 This is now taken care of behind the scenes**

+**Emacs Users: be sure you are running the latest cider-nrepl and clojure-mode from the MELPA archive.

 ## Trying it out

-If all is well you now have a browser window saying 'Hello Chestnut', and a REPL prompt that looks like `cljs.user=>`.
+If all is well you now have a browser window with a Processing sketch running in it, and a REPL prompt that looks like `cljs.user=>`.

-Open `resources/public/css/style.css` and change some styling of the H1 element.
-Notice how it's updated instantly in the browser.

-Open `src/cljs/chestnut/core.cljs`, and change `dom/h1` to
-`dom/h2`.
-As soon as you save the file, your browser is updated.

 In the REPL, type

 ```
-(ns chestnut.core)
+(ns libre.core)
-(swap! app-state assoc :text "Interactivity FTW")
+(swap! app-state assoc :sketch-name "random-circles")
 ```

-Notice again how the browser updates.
+Notice again how the browser updates and now shows a different sketch.

 ## Deploying to Heroku